seknox/trasa/website/docs/guides/user/access/ssh-connection-via-proxy.md

 Ask your administrator to save the private key in vault.

 #### Using agent forwarding
->SSH Agent forwarding is not recommended since it allows server to use your SSH keys.
+>SSH Agent forwarding is not recommended since it allows user with root priviglege in server to use your SSH keys.
 * Add the private key to ssh agent `ssh-add <private_key_path>`
 * Use -A flag `ssh -A -i <private_key_path> root@trasa.hostname -p 8022`